LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## :material-triangle: Step 1 of 12

-> :material-triangle: Step 1 of 12 steps is Prerequisites, things you must complete before you start.
+> :material-triangle: Step 1 of 12 is Prerequisites, things you must complete before you start.

 ## Prerequisites